openstax/corgi/bakery/README.md

 #### Tip for development, deployment, and QA

 Both the Bakery CLI and the Pipeline Config Generator allow you to specify a tag of a remote image to use with the `--tag`.
 For example, if a tag, `important-tag`, has been released for each of our images, one can:
-1. Generate a pipeline pinning all versions of images to that tag with usage like `./build pipeline pdf staging --tag=important-tag`
+1. Generate a pipeline pinning all versions of images to that tag with usage like `./build pipeline cops staging --tag=important-tag`
 2. Run an individual task with the Bakery CLI using the image of that tag as the image_resource with usage like `node ./src/cli/execute.js run fetch -d /tmp/data staging.cnx.org col30149 latest --tag=important-tag`

 #### Testing